Fireman730/python-eveng-api/README.md

 Idea behind this repo is that you can use EVE-NG as a step (virtualize and tests) of your CI/CD pipeline.
 Example based on Cumulus.
 This repo contains functions for Cumulus Network.
 If you need more device types you need implement functions for them.
+You can also open an issue to ask the developpement of a device type.

 **Your help is welcome**
 #### Become a contributor !!